AckslD/muren.nvim/README.md

 By either pressing `<CR>` on `dir` or `files` in the options pan you enable search-replace across all files in the `dir`ectory which matches the `files`-pattern:

 https://github.com/AckslD/muren.nvim/assets/23341710/f41d5e58-e734-4283-9063-4607bd560f77

+### Undo/redo
+You can also undo/redo replacements:

+:warning: these keys are not guaranteed to work, what they do is just apply `:normal! u` vs :normal! <C-r>` on the last affected buffers so if you do some edit in these buffers in the meantime it won't do the correct thing.

 ## Etymology